americocunhajr/RandBar/README.md

 <img src="logo/RandBar.png" width="40%">

-**RandBar - Random Dynamics of a Bar System** is a Matlab code to simulate the nonlinear stochastic dynamics of a bar structural system with attached discrete elements.
+**RandBar: Random Dynamics of a Bar System** is a Matlab code to simulate the nonlinear stochastic dynamics of a bar structural system with attached discrete elements.
 The implementation follows an educational style, to make its use very intuitive.

 ## Software History